GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Input

-The tool takes a classpath through either a list of class and jar files in filesystems, a list of Maven coordinates, or a Maven BOM.
+The tool takes a class path through either a list of class and jar files in filesystems, a list of Maven coordinates, or a Maven BOM.

 A Maven BOM specified as a Maven coordinate is converted to a list of Maven coordinates.
 A list of Maven coordinates is resolved to a list of jar files that consists of the artifacts and their dependencies.
-The list of jar files forms a classpath, on which the tool operate.
+The list of jar files forms a class path, on which the tool operate.

 ### Output

-The tool reports static linkage errors for the input linkage classpath, annotated with _reachability_.
+The tool reports static linkage errors for the input linkage class path, annotated with _reachability_.
 Each of the static linkage errors contains the information on the source class and the destination class of the reference, and has one of the three types: